Parallelizable adiabatic gate teleportation: Abstract

 \section{Abstract}

-We study adiabatic gate teleportation (AGT), a model of quantum computation recently proposed by D. Bacon and S.~T. Flammia, Phys.
-Rev. Lett. {\bf 103}, 120504 (2009), to investigate a new property of quantum computation, namely causal order manipulation.
-We develop {\it parallelized adiabatic gate teleportation} (PAGT) where a sequence of gate operations is performed in a single step of the adiabatic process by introducing a {\it gate Hamiltonian} implementing a single-qubit unitary gate.
-By parallelizing the AGT scheme, the necessary time for the adiabatic evolution implementing a sequence of gates increases quadratically, however it allows us to map causal order of gate operations to spatial order of interactions in the final Hamiltonian.
-Using this property, we also present controlled-PAGT scheme to manipulate the causal order of gate operations by a control-qubit.
-The scheme allows us to coherently perform two differently ordered unitary operations $GF$ and $FG$ depending on the state of a control-qubit by simultaneously applying the gate Hamiltonians of $F$ and $G$.
+To investigate how a temporally ordered gate sequence can be parallelized in adiabatic implementations of quantum computation, we modify adiabatic gate teleportation, a model of quantum computation proposed by D. Bacon and S.~T. Flammia, Phys.
+Rev. Lett. {\bf 103}, 120504 (2009), to a form deterministically simulating parallelized gate teleportation, which is achievable only by postselection.
+We introduce a {\it twisted Heisenberg-type interaction Hamiltonian}, a Heisenberg-type spin interaction where the coordinates of the second qubit are twisted according to a unitary gate.
+We develop {\it parallelizable adiabatic gate teleportation} (PAGT) where a sequence of unitary gates is performed in a single step of the adiabatic process.
+In PAGT, numeric calculations suggest the necessary time for the adiabatic evolution implementing a sequence of $L$ unitary gates increases at most as $O(L^5)$.
+However, we show that it has the interesting property that it can map the temporal order of gates to the spatial order of interactions specified by the final Hamiltonian.
+Using this property, we present a controlled-PAGT scheme to manipulate the order of gates by a control-qubit.
+In the controlled-PAGT scheme, two differently ordered sequential unitary gates $FG$ and $GF$ are coherently performed depending on the state of a control-qubit by simultaneously applying the twisted Heisenberg-type interaction Hamiltonians implementing unitary gates $F$ and $G$.
+We investigate why the twisted Heisenberg-type interaction Hamiltonian allows PAGT.
+We show that the twisted Heisenberg-type interaction Hamiltonian has an ability to perform a transposed unitary gate by just modifying the space ordering of the final Hamiltonian implementing a unitary gate in adiabatic gate teleportation.
+The dynamics generated by the time-reversed Hamiltonian represented by the transposed unitary gate enables deterministic simulation of a postselected event of parallelized gate teleportation in adiabatic implementation.